Campbellsville University logo

 Key Highlights

-• Home to one of the region's few Doctor of Chiropractic programs, established in 2022.
+• Home to one of the region's few Doctor of Chiropractic programs, launched in 2022.

-• Entered into a mission partnership with the American Baptist Churches USA in 2015, affirming its Christian heritage.
+• Transitioned to a mission partnership with the American Baptist Churches USA in 2015, reflecting an evolving and independent institutional identity.

 Timeline